IBM board probes claims of fudged sales figures that led to big bonuses for execs

 Law firm hired, special panel formed to look into allegations

-Exclusive IBM's board of directors has started an investigation into claims that its sales numbers were manipulated, leading to executives securing big bonuses.
+Exclusive IBM's board of directors has started an investigation into claims its sales numbers were manipulated so that executives could secure big bonuses.
 If the board fails to take any action, it may face a lawsuit to claw back millions of dollars from top staff.

 In late March, just days before IBM was sued for securities fraud, the IT giant's board received a demand letter from attorneys representing shareholders.

 The letter, according to sources familiar with the matter, asked the board to investigate allegations that later surfaced in the securities lawsuit: that the company, under former CEO Ginny Rometty and current CEO Arvind Krishna, deceived shareholders by unlawfully manipulating mainframe revenues in a way that misled investors and inflated executive bonuses.

 Our sources tell us that if the IBM board fails to deal with the allegations, a derivatives lawsuit is expected to follow in which the plaintiffs will try to claw back millions of dollars worth of bonus payments made to executives.

 A shareholder derivatives lawsuit is brought by shareholders on behalf of a corporation.
 It is filed against corporate leaders – company board members, officers, or others – alleged to have neglected their fiduciary duty.

 We're told IBM's board has engaged a law firm to investigate the fraud allegations.
 If the board takes no action to address the supposed fraud, the plaintiffs should then be able file a derivatives claim in the company's name.

 Assuming the court finds sufficient merit in the plaintiffs' claim to allow a derivatives case, and if the plaintiffs prevail, most of any damage award would belong to the company – which would benefit shareholders, but would not go to them directly.